đź“”

 Intro

 As **[previously commented](./#what-is-mdm-mobile-device-management), in order to try to enrol a device into an organization only a Serial Number belonging to that Organization is needed**.
-Once the device is enrolled, several organizations will install sensitive data on the new device: certificates, applications, WiFi passwords, VPN configurations and so on.
+Once the device is enrolled, several organizations will install sensitive data on the new device: certificates, applications, WiFi passwords, VPN configurations .
 Therefore, this could be a dangerous entrypoint for attackers if the enrolment process isn't correctly protected.

 Reversing the process